Skip to content

 Learn all about programming in ⚡ Tact

-Tact is a new programming language for TON Blockchain that is focused on efficiency and simplicity.
+Tact is a new programming language for TON Blockchain focused on efficiency and simplicity.
 It is designed to be easy to learn and use, and to be a good fit for smart contracts.
 Tact is a statically typed language with a simple syntax and a powerful type system.

 🚀 Let’s start!